LewisLarsen/docker-compose-spigotmc/README.md

 ```
 git clone https://github.com/LewisLarsen/docker-compose-spigotmc.git .
 ```
-Once that has done, the only thing left is to build the container.
-Build the container to start the server
+Once that has done, the only thing left is to build the container so the server will start.
 ```
 docker-compose up --d --build
 ```

+Open Minecraft and connect,  it should work!

 ## Credits & Additional Information
 Thank you to [iztg](https://github.com/itzg/docker-minecraft-server) for his image and helpful documentation.
 For additional reference and advice please see his repository.
 This is the bare minimum in order to get a Spigot Server working.